Sunday, February 25, 2024

 "Pardon My Sarong" (1942)

-Bud Abbott and Lou Costello are back at their home studio of Universal for their next movie, "Pardon My Sarong" from 1942!
+Bud Abbott and Lou Costello were back at their home studio of Universal for their next movie, "Pardon My Sarong" from 1942!

 This movie puts the boys front and center, making it more like "Hold That Ghost" than the service comedies or "Ride 'Em Cowboy" or "Rio Rita."